 - 1 tsp chopped garlic

 - 1/2 tsp smoky paprika or red chilli powder

 - 2 pounds of turkey scallopini cut into strips

 - Toss the strips in this marinade for 6-12 hours

 - Heat a tsp of oil or ghee in a pan

 - Add the strips in there and cook for 5 mins on each side

 - Let them cool and then refrigerate for 3-4 days or freeze for up to 3 months.

-These turkey strips have saved us from takeout more times than I can remember.
+These turkey strips are enough for a couple of meals for 4 people.
+They have saved us from takeout more times than I can remember.
 Once cooked, they can be transformed into delicious meals with very little prep work.